Where the design community meets.

-Senior Digital Designer Joined about 5 years ago via an invitation from Brand W.
+Senior Digital Designer Joined over 5 years ago via an invitation from Brand W.

 I've used Craft for a couple of years now and for me it's the best CMS I've used.
 If you proficient in twig then it's a no-brainer.